MH-LIKHON/MP4-VelVadY/README.md

 ## Deployment

-VelVady was developed locally using Git and GitHub, then deployed to Heroku for production using a PostgreSQL database and secure environment configuration.
+VelVady was developed locally using Git and GitHub, then deployed to an Ubuntu VM for production using a PostgreSQL database and secure environment configuration.

 ---